visit our sponsor

 - Slivovice: A potent plum brandy, though other fruit varieties are also available.

-- Fernet: A bitter and aromatic, liquorice-like spirit usually served as a digestif.
+- Fernet: A bitter and aromatic, licorice-like spirit usually served as a digestif.

 typical souvenirs of Prague are:

 - Puppets manufactured in different materials